ossdhaval/cedar-awesome/CODE_OF_CONDUCT.md

-# CODE_OF_CONDUCT.md

 ## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.
+This project follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

+For more information see the [Code of Conduct FAQ](https://www.cncf.io/conduct/faq/) or contact conduct@cncf.io with any additional questions or comments.